Camila-Falaschi/delivery_app/README.md

 <p align="right"><a href="#sparkles-welcome-to-delivery-app-project-repository">(back to top)</a></p>

 #### MySQL With Docker
-To use MySQL with Docker you need have docker installed in your machine, to verify it you can type in the command prompt:
+To use MySQL with Docker, you need to have Docker installed on your machine.
+To check if you have Docker installed, open the command prompt and type:
 `docker --version`

-And it should return something similar to this:
+This command should return something similar to this:
 `Docker version 23.0.2`

-After that you can create the container with the command below, don't forget to change the container name and password.
+Once you have Docker installed, you can create the container with the following command.
+Remember to change the container name and password:
-`docker container run --name container-mysql -e MYSQL_ROOT_PASSWORD=senha-mysql -d -p 3306:3306 mysql:5.7`
+`docker container run --name container-mysql -e MYSQL_ROOT_PASSWORD=senha-mysql -d -p 3306:3306 mysql:5.7` This command will create a MySQL container with the name `container-mysql`, set the root password to `senha-mysql`, and expose the MySQL port 3306 to your local port 3306.
 <p align="right"><a href="#sparkles-welcome-to-delivery-app-project-repository">(back to top)</a></p>